waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_7.md

 Right now our `data_upgrade!` call is in `data_mapper_setup` but this creates two problems.
 First, we don't want to edit this file every time we want to run `data_migrate!` instead.
 Second, we don't want to run `data_upgrade` every single time we respond to a request.
 Let's create a rake task for these operations, so that we could call them manually when we need to.

-Rake is a tool for running automated tasks.
+As we've seen before Rake is a tool for running automated tasks.
 The tasks are defined in `Rakefile` (with capital R).
-Put this Rakefile in the root folder of the project.
+Add the following to the end of Rakefile in the root folder of the project.

 ```ruby
 require 'data_mapper'